ucsb-cs56-projects/cs56-games-maze/W18_ToDO.md

 ## Issue
-*  Color Options
-    * RGB
-    * contrast colors for background and player
 *  Replay option
 *  Allow start a new game after finishing one without clicking new game.
-*  Musics Options
-    * also allow user to change music with a new music tool bar.
-    * pause and start music.
-    * Add Music option on toolbar.
-    * stop/start keyboard action.
-    * Select music from music folder.
 * Update Readme.md
 * Auto update when select progressive reveal.
 * Line of sight